vga-usask/gwf-vis_docs/doc.md

     import gwfvis
     vis_config = gwfvis.load_vis_config()
     ```
     The gwfvis api has been imported.
 A new variable `vis_config` has been initiated with default visualization configuration.
-We will now add new features to `vis_config` and then visualize it.
+You now can add new features to `vis_config` and then visualize it.

 1. Add the default map layer
     ```py